radhikatoshniwal/blog/content/about.md

 ## I'm exploring AI and it's related fields through small projects as a way to teach myself.
 ## So, here's a blog about them.
 Like something?
-Shoot me an email at toshradhika@gmail.com
+Shoot me a message at toshradhika@gmail.com